voltsparx/voltsparx/README.md

 - 🎧 *Pluviophile* — Love the peaceful sound of Rain
 - ⚡ *Ceraunophile* — Thunder/Lightning Lover
 - 📖 *Philomath* — I Love Learning nearly every Branch of Science
-- 🎵 *Melophile* — Love Hearing and Listening to Music/Songs
+- 🎵 *Melophile* — Love Hearing and Listening to Music/Songs and Retrowaves/Synthwaves
 - 🎮 Sometimes into Gaming
 - 🔐 Introverted but Curious
 - 🏸 I like Playing Badminton